Configuring and Installing Root Domains

 Expand Deployment Plans and select Provision OS.

-Click Create Deployment Plan in the Actions pane.
+Click Create Plan from Tempalte in the Actions pane.

-In the Create Deployment Plan window, enter the following details:
+In the Create a Deployment Plan window, enter the following details:

 Name of the plan as my_guest_os.